Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

 \textbf{Output Layer. } The output layer of the NN has $C$ neurons, one for every class label.
 This layer is fully connected; however, there are no bias nodes introduced.
-The weights store scaled votes from the leaves of the corresponding DT: $w_{H_2(l),c} = str_{23} \cdot y^l_c$.
+The weights store scaled votes from the leaves of the corresponding DT: $w_{H_2(l),c} = \alpha_3 \cdot y^l_c$.
 A softmax activation function is applied, to ensure a probabilistic interpretation of the output after training:

-Note that the softmax activation slightly perturbs the output distribution of the original RF (cf. Equation~\ref{eq:dt:prediction}), making the mapping approximate.
-This can be tuned by the choice of $str_{23}$, and in practice is a minor effect.
+Note that the softmax activation slightly perturbs the output distribution of the original DF (cf. Equation~\ref{eq:dt:prediction}).
+This can be tuned by the choice of $\alpha_3$, and in practice is a minor effect.
 Importantly, the softmax activation preserves the MAP solution.

 \textbf{From a Tree to a Forest. } Let the number of DTs in a forest be denoted as $T$.
-The prediction of a forest for feature vector $\mathbf{x}$ to be of class $c$ is the normalised sum over the votes stored in the single leaf per tree $t$, denoted $\leaf_t(\mathbf{x})$:
+The prediction of a forest for feature vector $\mathbf{x}$ to be of class $c$ is the normalised sum over the votes stored in the single active leaf per tree $t$, denoted $\leaf_t(\mathbf{x})$:

-Extending the DT-to-NN mapping described above to RFs is trivial: (i) replicate the basic NN design $T$ number of times, and (ii) fully connect $H_2$ to the output layer (see Figure \ref{fig:forward-map_TREE}(c)).
+Extending the DT-to-NN mapping described above to DFs is trivial: (i) replicate the basic NN design $T$ number of times, once for each tree in the DF, and (ii) fully connect $H_2$ to the output layer (see Figure \ref{fig:forward-map_TREE}(c)).
 This accomplishes summing over the leaf distributions from the different trees, before the softmax activation is applied.